Goal Projection and Advice Disclosure

 On an ongoing basis in the “Portfolio Analysis” section of clients’ accounts, clients can view Betterment’s recommended allocation for their goal as a whole (including any linked account).
 This recommendation is based on the information provided during goal setup, as well as any subsequent updates that clients may make in their account.

-- This page shows the overall risk level for the investments associated with that goal, and for your external linked accounts specifically.
+- For all portfolio strategies outside of Bond Investing, this page shows the overall risk level for the investments associated with that goal, and for your external linked accounts specifically.
 Betterment’s risk analysis is based on the recommended stock allocation that corresponds with the glidepath associated with a selected goal advice type (even if this differs from the actual allocation of the corresponding portfolio) and factoring in the allocation of any linked accounts.
 Betterment displays whether a client’s risk level for the goal and for any linked accounts is very conservative, conservative, moderate, aggressive or very aggressive.
 Learn more about Betterment’s glidepath allocation recommendations.

 - For external linked account investments with available data, we map holdings to our asset classes for risk analysis.
 In some cases, we do not have data for a specific investment, usually because the holding is a non-publicly-listed vehicle, such as a private 401(k) plan.
 In those cases, we use proxy tickers to determine the appropriate asset class exposures.